Filing a Diminished Value Claim in California

 Inherent Diminished Value

 This refers to when a vehicle loses its value simply because it was involved in an accident.
-Even if the vehicle is fully repaired, the blemish on its accident history report brings down its value.
+Even if the vehicle is fully repaired, the blemish on its accident history report brings down the value.

 These types of diminished value claims are the most common and most often accepted when pursuing compensation.